CameronGorrie/react-kicking-the-tires/react-kicking-the-tires.md

 - Have a default application state that matches the default DOM conditions
 - Interactions that mutate state should be applied to the DOM immediately from a single piece of code in the application
 - Observe state in the application and not in the DOM
-- Centralize application state (observers, finite state machines)
+- Centralize application state (observers, state machines)
 - Preserve state uniformly; i.e. a single save operation that updates the default DOM conditions

 ---